-I expect much will be written about the problems encountered with communications with the remote pods at Event Camp Twin Cities 2011 last week.
+I expect much will be written about the problems encountered with communications with the remote pods at Event Camp Twin Cities 2011 (ECTC) last week.
 Rather than concentrate on what went wrong, I thought I’d share some ideas on hybrid event architecture that grew from my on-site experience and a long conversation with Brandt Krueger, who produced the event, the following morning.
 Without Brandt’s explanations I wouldn’t have been able to write this post, but any errors or omissions are mine and mine alone.
 I am not a production professional, so I write this post in the spirit of provoking discussion and input from those who have far more experience in this area.

 Let’s start with a brief description of the set-up at Event Camp Twin Cities.
 As with many hybrid events, there were three audiences:

 - Seven “pods” (small groups of people that gathered in Amsterdam, Philadelphia, Toronto, Vancouver, Silicon Valley and two corporate headquarters)